ColleagueRiley/RSGL/README.md

 ## glVer.c
 `examples/glVer.c` is an example that shows how RSGL can switch between legacy and modern OpenGL\
-in the example, you can toggle between opengl 3.0+ and opengl 2.0- by pressing the spacebar
+in the example, you can toggle between OpenGL 3.0+ and OpenGL 2.0- by pressing the spacebar

 ## shapes.c
 `examples/shapes.c` is an example that shows off shape rendering using RSGL, the shapes rotate and switch between being filled and unfilled